mazondo/harpoon-docs/extending-harpoon.md

 # Extending Harpoon
 Extending harpoon is pretty easy.
 Just add your own services, and make sure they repond to the following functions:

- * setup - sets everyting up for future deploys
+ * setup - sets everything up for future deploys
  * deploy - deploys
  * list - lists available rollbacks
  * rollback - rolls back to a specified release